 When it comes to determining how long your doggo can go without water, there is no one-size-fits-all answer.
 Here are a few factors to consider:

-- Age.
 Your adult dog needs much more water per day than, say, a puppy does, so your puppy can do without water for much longer than your adult dog.
-Your elderly canine companion likely has health issues that would be even further exacerbated by prolonged dehydration.
+Your elderly canine companion likely has health issues that would be further exacerbated by prolonged dehydration.

-- Health.
-If your canine companion has health issues, it’s important to make sure they drink water every day, as dehydration affects every organ in the body, intensifying any illness.
-Also, it goes without saying that a dog who is pregnant will need to drink plenty of water every day.
+If your canine companion has health issues, it’s important to make sure they drink water every day, as dehydration in dogs affects every organ in the body, intensifying any illness.
+Also, it goes without saying that a pregnant dog will need to drink plenty of water every day.

-- Weather conditions.
-If you live in a mild climate, your dog will be fine without water for longer than that same dog, living in a hot, dry, or humid environment.
+If you live in a mild climate, your dog will be fine without water for longer than that same dog living in a hot, dry, or humid environment.
 Remember: heat means more panting, which means more water loss.

 If your dog is a lazy house pup (we love them!), she may be able to endure a longer time period than a more active dog would.
 Generally speaking, the more active your dog is, the more water he will need and the worse off he will be without water for long periods of time.

 Under normal circumstances, a dog can go 6-10 hours without water without any ill effects.
 If you forget to top up his water bowl before leaving for work, or if your dog knocks his bowl over while you’re gone, don’t panic.
 If he is indoors, cool, and in good health, he will be fine.

 The general rule of thumb is that your dog can survive approximately 72 hours without water, but after the first 24 the effects of dehydration will start to present.
 Beyond that, you could be causing irreparable damage.
 We need to be as serious about keeping our pups healthy as we are about keeping ourselves and our families healthy.